Artwork No.: DM-260026

 Artwork Type: Original unique piece

-This work features the ancient poem "Climbing Mount Tai" by Shi Runzhang of the Qing Dynasty, depicting the magnificent scene of sunrise and distant views from a high vantage point.
-The calligraphy in running script is fluid and powerful, and its tall, narrow format makes it suitable for hanging in an entryway, study, or living room, adding charm and cultural depth to the space.
+This work features the ancient poem "Ascending Mount Tai" by Shi Runzhang of the Qing Dynasty.
+The poem describes the magnificent scene of the sunrise and the broad vista from a high vantage point.
+The calligraphy, in running script, is fluid and powerful.
+Its long, vertical format makes it suitable for hanging in an entryway, study, or living room, adding a touch of artistic flair and cultural depth to the space.

 About the Artist